Complete Guide to CBD Oil in Australia

 Now that you know about the benefits of CBD oil, you might be wondering if CBD oil is legal in Australia.
 The short answer is yes, but only with a valid prescription.

 In 2016, Australia passed the "Narcotic Drug Amendments Act".
-This meant the cultivation and use of medical cannabis are now legal Australia, but still closely regulated by the government.
+This meant the cultivation and use of medicinal cannabis are now legal Australia, but still closely regulated by the government.

 There is another (legal) option for Australians wanting to get their hands on CBD products without going through a doctor.
 That's if you are lucky enough to reside in the Australian Capital Territory (ACT).

-In September 2019, ACT became the first jurisdiction to legalise recreational use of cannabis.
+In September 2019, ACT became the first jurisdiction to decriminalise recreational use of cannabis without penalties.
 This allowed the cultivation and personal use of cannabis within private homes, effective Jan 2020.
-Residents can grow up to 4 plants per household and be in possession of no more than 50 grams of dried cannabis per person.
+Residents can grow up to 2 plants per person / 4 plants per household and be in possession of no more than 50 grams of dried cannabis per person.

 However, the commercial sale and production of cannabis products such as CBD oil are still prohibited in ACT without a permit.
 So for those interested in the benefits of CBD oil, they will need to resort to growing their own high CBD cannabis strains.
 But if smoking or vaping is out of the picture, creating CBD products from cannabis plants at home may be somewhat of a challenge.